 - Read our full Callaway Chrome Soft X 2022 Golf Ball review

 Finally Xander wears adidas apparel and shoes.
-He was wearing the adidas ZG21 golf shoes (opens in new tab) but this changed in 2022 as he started wearing the adidas Tour 360 22 golf shoes most of the time now.
+He was wearing the adidas ZG21 golf shoes but he wears the adidas Tour 360 22 golf shoes most of the time now.
 Both models tested very well for us and both made our best golf shoes guide.

 - Read our full adidas Tour360 22 golf shoe review

 Get the Golf Monthly Newsletter